Money Creation and Banking: Theory and Evidence: Concluding Remarks

 \section{Concluding Remarks}

-This paper develops a monetary-search model with fractional banking and unsecured credit and studies the money creation process.
-In the fractional reserve system, the money is created when banks make loans.
-The bank's lending, however, can be constrained by the reserve requirement and the reserves.
+This paper develops a monetary-search model with fractional reserve banking and unsecured credit, and studies the role of money creation in monetary transmission.
+In the fractional reserve banking system, money is created when banks make loans.
+The bank's inside money creation, however, can be constrained by the reserve requirement and the reserves.
+Whether the reserve requirement constraint binds or not is endogenously determined by the banks' profit maximization.

-Banks hold excess reserves when the central bank pays sufficiently high interest on reserves with the nominal interest rate at some moderate level.
-In this case, the money multiplier and the quantity of the reserve depend on the nominal interest rate and the interest on reserves rather than the reserve requirement.
-In contrast to the previous works, these two interest rates play distinct roles.
-Whether the banks hold excess reserves or not, there exists a downward-sloping demand curve for reserves, and the Friedman rule is optimal.
-Paying interest on reserves with low nominal interest rates can move the economy from the scarce reserves regime to the ample reserves regime, which is consistent with what we have seen in the US economy.
-The quantitative analysis can generate simulated data that resemble the actual data.
-This paper provides evidence from the model and the data that suggests that the dramatic changes in the money multiplier after 2008 are mainly driven by the introduction of the interest on reserves with the low nominal interest rate.
+Banks hold excess reserves when the central bank pays sufficiently high interest on reserves.
+In this case, the money multiplier and the quantity of the reserve depend on the short-term policy rate and the interest on reserves rather than the reserve requirement.
+In contrast to previous works, these two interest rates play distinct roles, and the quantity of reserves is not independent of interest rate management.
+Furthermore, their impact on the lending rate are different: the lending rate increases with the short-term interest rate, while it decreases with interest on reserves.
+Quantitative analysis can generate simulated data that resemble the actual data.
+This paper provides evidence from the model and the data that suggests that the dramatic changes in the money multiplier after 2008 are mainly driven by the introduction of the interest on reserves.